* Yen bounces back after Kuroda mentions policy costs

 * Investors suspect BOJ not far from limit in easing

 * Sterling hovers below 7-week high vs dollar

-* Aussie gains on current account deficit, awaits RBA
+* Aussie braces for current account, RBA

 By Hideyuki Sano